vulkano-rs/vulkano-www/content/guide-example-operation.md

 ## Command buffers

-In order to ask the GPU to perform any operation, we need to create what is called a *command buffer*.
+In order to ask the GPU to perform an operation, we need to create a type of object that we haven't talked about yet: ***command buffer***.

-With Vulkan and vulkano, you can't just execute commands one by one as it would be too inefficient anyway (submitting a command to the GPU can take up to several hundred microseconds).
+With Vulkan and vulkano, you can't just execute commands one by one as it would be too inefficient (submitting a command to the GPU can take up to several hundred microseconds).
 Instead we need to build a *command buffer* that contains the list of commands that we want to execute.

+> **Note**: OpenGL allows you to execute commands one by one, but in reality implementations buffer
+> commands internally into command buffers.
+In other words, OpenGL automatically does what Vulkan
+> requires us to do manually.
+This is a good thing though, as OpenGL's automatic buffering often
+> causes more harm than good.

+Here is how you create a command buffer:

 ```rust
 let command_buffer = AutoCommandBufferBuilder::new(device.clone(), queue.family()).unwrap()